ranmaru22/rl_gatherer/readme.md

 # rl_follower

 This is a little practice project on my journey to learn Python.
-It's a script which follows links on Reddit and returns data about them, such as how often a particular website was linked to.
+It's a script which scrapes a Reddit thread for links and returns a list and optional data about them, such as how often a particular website was linked to.

 ### Using